The chemicals in tobacco smoke harm your heart and blood vessels in many ways. For example, they:

 Plaque narrows the arteries and reduces blood flow to your heart muscle.
 The buildup of plaque also makes it more likely that blood clots will form in your arteries.
 Blood clots can partially or completely block blood flow.

-Compared with people who don't smoke, people who smoke can be up to two to three times more likely to have heart disease and twice as likely to have a heart attack.
+Compared with nonsmokers, people who smoke are more likely to have heart disease and suffer from a heart attack.
 The risk of having or dying from a heart attack is even higher among people who smoke and already have heart disease.

 For some people, such as women who use birth control pills and people who have diabetes, smoking poses an even greater risk to the heart and blood vessels.